Wondering about your readiness for online learning?

-A. Although there are no scheduled class meetings for most online classes (see individual course orientations; links are available on the Distance Learning Course Schedule), you must log on to the course a few times a week.
+A. Although there are no scheduled class meetings for most online classes (see individual course orientation or syllabus; links are available on the appropriate Distance Learning Course Schedule link), you must log on to the course a few times a week.
 Your instructors expect you to log on to the course site weekly, participate in discussions, turn in assignments, and take exams.

 Q. Are the online courses self-paced?